crystal-lang/crystal-website/_posts/2025-08-18-current-project-goals.md

 ### Execution contexts

 At the center of the multi-threading epic lies the design and implementation of _execution contexts_.
 An execution context creates and manages a dedicated pool of one or more threads where fibers can be executed into.
 Each context manages the rules to run, suspend and swap fibers internally.
 Execution contexts give developers greater control over how fibers are orchestrated and picked up by threads, resulting in more predictable and customizable runtime behavior.
-If you want to delve deeper, please check out [Crystal's RFC #2](https://github.com/crystal-lang/rfcs/blob/main/text/0002-execution-contexts.md).
+If you want to delve deeper, please check out [RFC #2: MT Execution Contexts](https://github.com/crystal-lang/rfcs/blob/main/text/0002-execution-contexts.md).

 <table class="properties">
 <tbody>